When It’s Not Laziness: Navigating Procrastination and Rare Disease

 Do you ever experience brain fog or trouble remembering things?

 Here's a recent example.
 My spouse and I have wanted to picnic in a nearby park all summer.
-We've wanted to go for months, but we have yet to.
+We've wanted to go for months, but we have yet to do it.

-Some days, I didn't feel good enough.
+Some days, I didn't feel physically capable.
 A picnic sounds easy, nothing too tricky, but I need to feel good enough to walk at least a little bit.
 At other times, we put it off because we thought another day would be better, one of us had a work meeting, or we didn't want to go at peak time.

 Of course, there's the weather: a picnic in the rain isn't ideal.
 Plus, I don't tolerate heat well, so during a heat wave, it's not possible either.
 Sadly, we have more and more of those!

-So we rescheduled the outing for the following week, and then I wasn't feeling good enough to go there and work on the same day.
+So, we rescheduled the outing for the following week, but then I wasn't feeling well enough to go out and work on the same day.
 I was injured and couldn't walk, and the weather continued not to cooperate.

 Sometimes, it's easier not to plan, and spontaneity isn't effortless when you live with a chronic illness or rare disease.
-But looking at the number of times I've had to cancel plans because of my health, I should've understood by now how good days are sometimes rare, so when I feel good enough, I should jump on the opportunity!
+But looking at the number of times I've had to cancel plans due to changes in my health, I should have understood by now that good days are sometimes rare.
+So, when I feel good enough, I should jump on the opportunity!

 Join the conversation